99XProblems/99-Scala-Problems/docs/problems.fr.md

 ### P95 (moyen)

 On financial documents, like checks, numbers must sometimes be written in full words.
-Exemple: 175 must be written as one-seven-five.
+Exemple : 175 must be written as one-seven-five.
 Write a function `fullWords(num: Int)` to print (non-negative) integer numbers in full words.

 ### P96 (moyen)